 Chief Executive Officer, Oregon Fruit Products - Retired

 Global Treasury Manager, Microsoft Corporation - Retired

-Chief, Pediatric Neurology Scientific Director, Pediatric Brain Tumor Research Program, Oregon Health and Sciences University
+Chief, Pediatric Neurology Scientific Director, Pediatric Brain Tumor Research Program, Oregon Health and Science University

 Endowed Chair of Sarcoma Research